hpssjellis/maker101/README.md

 1. [edgeimpulse-keras-expert-mode-for-sensors](https://github.com/hpssjellis/maker101/tree/main/edgeimpulse-keras-expert-mode-for-sensors) Advanced EdgeImpulse Keras Expert Mode for Any Sensor
 2. [edgeimpulse-wasm-webserial](https://github.com/hpssjellis/maker101/tree/main/edgeimpulse-wasm-webserial) Advacned EdgeImpulse WASM with WebSerial, EdgeImpulse in the browser to a microcontroller (I use the $5 Seedstudio XIAO, but you could even use the Portenta)
+3. [ml-kit-nano-33-ble-sense-examples](https://github.com/hpssjellis/maker101/tree/main/ml-kit-nano-33-ble-sense-examples) Examples that can be used with the Arduino ML Kit Nano33 Ble Sense that arn't the normal Motion, Sound, Vision Machine Learning examples, but use the other sensors: humidity, temperature, barometric, gesture, proximity, light color and light intensity sensor
 4. [software2-1](https://github.com/hpssjellis/maker101/tree/main/software2-1) Advanced After Classification Coding.
 The issues and possible solutions.
 I call this software 2.1
 5. [tensorflowjs-webserial](https://github.com/hpssjellis/maker101/tree/main/tensorflowjs-webserial) WebSerial with TensorflowJS: Connecting a Microcontroller ($5 Seedstudio XIAO) for actuators to an (old) Cell Phone running TensorflowJS in the Browser